thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/culture/Immigration.md

 ---
+collection: Harrypedia
-title: "First-Generation “Immigrants”"
+title: First-Generation “Immigrants”
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 Assuming that there *are* real differences between the culture dominating